phirecms/docs/overview.rst

 Of course, with content management systems being one of the most common web applications out there these days, the main use-case that is available for download is using Phire as a full-featured CMS.
-This is achieved by using a series of pre-written modules that can be installed to extend the base functionality of Phire.
+This is achieved by using a series of pre-written modules that can be installed to extend the base functionality at Phire's core.

 About Phire
 -----------